-On September 2, 1942 took off from Rabaul at 12:30pm to attack shipping at Milne Bay.
-(Other sources list this as September 3rd).
+On September 2, 1942 took off from Rabaul at 12:30pm September 2, 1942 to attack shipping at Milne Bay.
 Three hours after take off they were never seen again.
-Their Zero escorts successfully landed at Buna Airfield at 5:30pm.
+The Zero escorts successfully landed at Buna at 5:30pm.

-The three Vals: this aircraft and D3A1 3114 and D3A1 3110 force landed on the beach near Deba on Table Bay.
+The three Vals: this aircraft and D3A1 3110 and D3A1 3287 force landed on the beach near Deba bordering Table Bay.
 Theories have been proposed

 over the years about a secret mission these planes were flying,

 but in fact the truth is that three probably landed after

 experiencing bad weather and running short of fuel.

 Pilot W/O Ota Genga

 Fates of the Crews